 There are 14 DHCS-approved Community Supports.
-SCFHP currently offers 12 of the Community Supports and will incrementally offer the additional two Community Supports by July 1, 2023.
-To be eligible, members must meet eligibility criteria as defined by the DHCS and it varies by Community Supports.
+SCFHP currently offers 13 of the Community Supports and will incrementally offer the additional Community Support service by July 1, 2024.
+To be eligible, members must meet the specific eligibility criteria for each Community Support service as defined by the DHCS policy guide.